JosieMCantu/code-challenges/README.md

 ### Submit

-1. Open a PR from your fork to the upstream repository.
+1. Open a PR from `dev` to `master` in your own repository.
 1. Verify that your PR passes Travis
 1. Submit on Canvas
+1. When graded, merge your PR.